-Giving to The Water Project through your will, retirement plan or insurance policy is a way to give life to others through clean water, and building a lasting legacy after your lifetime.
+Giving to The Water Project through your will, retirement plan, or insurance policy is a way to give life to others through clean water and build a lasting legacy after your lifetime.

 Depending on your individual circumstances, leaving a portion of your estate to The Water Project can be as simple as adding our organization as a beneficiary.
 However, please seek guidance from your financial and legal advisors for the best way to indicate your wishes.

 To include The Water Project in your will or estate plan, we should be named as: